samstav/simpl/README.md

 # CheckMate
 ![CheckMate](https://github.com/ziadsawalha/checkmate/raw/master/checkmate/static/checkmate.png)

 CheckMate stores and controls your cloud configurations.
+Use it to deploy complete application stacks.

 It exposes a REST API for manipulating configurations.
 It uses celery for task queuing and SpiffWorkflow to orchestrate deploying them.
-It support JSON and YAML configurations.
+It support JSON and YAML interchangeably.
+It has optional built-in browser support & a UI.

 ## The API